uoojin95/uoojin95/README.md

 # Hi there! 👋

-My name is Eugene (or Yujin) and I'm a software developer currently living in Toronto, Canada 🍁.
+My name is Eugene (or Yujin) and I'm a software developer in Toronto 🍁.

 Right now I'm at [Included Health](https://includedhealth.com/) and we are on a mission to make health care better for everyone.